atiilla/OsintEye/README.md

 ## Conclusion

 OSINT Eye is a powerful desktop tool for GitHub information retrieval, social media account searching, and subdomain enumeration.
 It provides a user-friendly interface and efficiently handles data with caching, rate-limiting, and error-handling mechanisms.
 Users can easily export their results for further use.

+## Disclaimer
+OSINT Eye is intended for legal and ethical use only.
+The tool is designed to facilitate open-source intelligence (OSINT) gathering by leveraging publicly available data.
+Users are responsible for ensuring that their actions comply with applicable laws, regulations, and terms of service of the platforms being queried, including but not limited to GitHub's API policies.
+The developers of OSINT Eye assume no responsibility for any misuse of this tool or any damages resulting from its use.
+Always obtain proper authorization before querying or interacting with third-party services.